 Hotel Transylvania (2012)

-Available to stream on Hulu, Hotel Transylvania is a surprisingly parent-oriented film, about a vampire dad, Count “Drac” Dracula, who invites a bunch of famous monsters to celebrate the birthday of his 118-year-old daughter, Mavis.
+Available to for rent or purchase on Youtube and Amazon Prime, Hotel Transylvania is a surprisingly parent-oriented film, about a vampire dad, Count “Drac” Dracula, who invites a bunch of famous monsters to celebrate the birthday of his 118-year-old daughter, Mavis.
 (Mazel tov!)
 The film features the voices of three prominent Jewish actors: Adam Sandler as Drac, Andy Samberg as Mavis’ love interest, and Fran Drescher as Frankenstein’s wife.
 Bonus: This fun flick also has 3 sequels.

 Matilda is one of my all-time favorite books (despite evidence that its author, Roald Dahl, is an antisemite).
 The book-turned-movie is the story of a gifted young girl who learns to read before attending school, and ends up having magical powers.
 The film’s emphasis on education echoes Jewish values, as Matilda receives guidance from Miss Honey, who helps her learn as much as she can despite her unsupportive parents.
 The titular character is played by Jewish actress Mara Wilson, who has a sizable social media platform where she fights antisemitism and talks about her Jewish identity.
 As a bonus, Matilda’s mother is played by Jewish actress Rhea Perlman.
 This magical movie is available on Amazon Prime.